aniket101010/go-backend/README.md

 - pipline: stage view
 - webhook trriger plugin

-## use this script in pipeline and then save apply and build now
+### Use this script in pipeline and then save apply and build now

 ````
 pipeline {